Hanna Rochereau (FR, 1995)

 Born in 1995, Hanna Rochereau is a French artist living and working in Marseille, whose artistic practice questions consumerism, temptation, and absence.
 Articulating her research around the history of the reappropriation of desire, she embraces the constantly renewed frustrations of capitalism, the better to corrupt it.
 Between paintings of ghostly, timeless displays, and sculptures of nested boxes, she questions our daily aspirations, our need for ordinary idolatry and its sine qua non material consumption.
 Through her work, Rochereau invites viewers to reconsider the way in which products and artistic objects are promoted as consumer goods.

-Hanna Rochereau, La Becque, 2024, photo Aurélien Haslebacher
+Hanna Rochereau, La Becque, La Tour-de-Peilz, 2024, photo Aurélien Haslebacher